lodenrogue/gnucash2ledger/README.md

 ## How to run

 The script takes a required gnucash file as the first argument and an optional output file.
-If no ouput is given the output will be redirected to stdout.
+If no output is given the output will be redirected to stdout.
 If a file already exists with the same name as output file nothing is written.

 ```
-python gnucash2ledger.py gnucash_file.gnucash output
+python3 gnucash2ledger.py gnucash_file.gnucash output
 ```

 Original code source found here: https://gist.github.com/nonducor/ddc97e787810d52d067206a592a35ea7/